How to Export Google Contacts to a Spreadsheet Automatically with 2-Way Update

 When the extension is installed, you just need to insert two columns to help Unito sync your contact data.

 Step 4.
-Connect Google Sheets and Google Contacts with Unito
+Connect your spreadsheet and Google Contacts to Unito

 Step 5.
-Set flow direction between Google Contacts and Google Sheets
+Confirm a flow direction from Google Contacts

 Step 6.
 Set rules to export contacts to your spreadsheet

-Our rules will help us decide which contacts we want to export from Google Contacts into our spreadsheet.
-Rules can also help us filter out unwanted or unrelated contacts from syncing accidentally.
-This is where our labels from Step 1 come into play.
+Rules will help us decide which contacts we want to export from Google Contacts into our spreadsheet.
+They can also help us filter out unwanted or unrelated contacts from syncing accidentally.
+This is where our labels come into play.

 In Unito, select Add a new trigger, then Label, and pick all the labels you created earlier.